prajaktaghyar/CodeAlpha_Diabetes_Prediction/README.md

-# CodeAlpha_Diabetes_Prediction

-# CodeAlpha - Diabetes Prediction Using Machine Learning
+# Diabetes Prediction Using Machine Learning
 This project predicts whether a person is diabetic based on key health indicators using a Machine Learning model (Logistic Regression).
 ##  Features Used
 - Glucose